mj2905/ProjectMYP/project/README.md

 We also went to this <a href='http://jmcauley.ucsd.edu/data/amazon/'>link</a>, and we downloaded the Books and Kindle Store (ebooks) 5-core files.

+### Installing NLTK

+We will need NLTK to analyse the text of the reviews, more precisely we will use the package Vader.

+To install NLTK `pip install nltk`

+Then in a notebook, run `nltk.download()` or `nltk.download_shell()` if the first command didn't work.
+Then type `d` and `vader_lexicon` to download the necessary files for Vader to work.

 ### Reading the DataSet

 Since the metadata file was too big (10 Go, for 9430088 entries), we created a function to read it line by line.